Intent, Implementation and Impact: A curriculum guide

 • The curriculum must be coherent and well-sequenced, with skills, knowledge and cultural capital.

-Implementing a varied curriculum
+Implementing a Varied Curriculum

 The Ofsted's chief inspector will judge schools for taking a radical curriculum continuity approach fairly.
 Ofsted gives positive feedback when school leaders build an effective curriculum design with pertinent curriculum intentions, coverage, sequencing and structure and implement it effectively.
 The evidence inspectors will collect, from dialogues with the senior and subject leaders, will mainly focus on education through curriculum intent and curriculum construction using appropriate and specific content, sequencing and the endpoints of the content.